 This small Almoravid complex was used for ablutions before entering the Ben Youssef Mosque.
 The neighboring mosque was demolished and rebuilt.
-However, the qoubba dates from the Almoravid era (12th century).
-It is one of the oldest historical places in Marrakech.
+However, the Kouba dates from the Almoravid era (12th century).
+It is one of the oldest historical places in this beautiful city.

 This place of interest can be visited very quickly.
 Allow 10 minutes.
 A visit to combine with the madrasa mentioned just before.

-Last place of interest in Marrakech mentioned here, the tanneries.
-If you pass by Fez during your stay in Morocco, I recommend that you skip the tanneries of Marrakech, less interesting.
+Last place of interest mentioned here, the tanneries.
+If you pass by Fez during your stay in Morocco, I recommend that you skip the tanneries, less interesting.

-However, if you plan to visit Marrakech and you do not have the possibility of going to the north of the country, the tanneries remain a place of interest to visit in the medina of Marrakech.
+However, if you plan to visit it and you do not have the possibility of going to the north of the country, the tanneries remain a place of interest to visit in the medina.
 They are located at the eastern end of the medina, the old city of Marrakech.

 Visiting Marrakech is also …

-I have cited here the main places of interest of tourism in Marrakech.
-However, if you had to mention everything that you can see or do in Marrakech, the list could be longer …
+I have cited here the main places of interest of tourism in the red city.
+However, if you had to mention everything that you can see or do, the list could be longer …

 I have listed here the main places that I recommend.
-If you are wondering what to do in Marrakech and you plan to visit Marrakech over 4 days or 5 days, you should already have plenty to keep you busy.
+If you are wondering what to do and you plan to visit it over 4 days or 5 days, you should already have plenty to keep you busy.
 Certain choices will certainly have to be made.
-Especially if you plan to do one or two day trips outside the city.
+Especially if you plan to do one or two-day trips outside the city.